DFL-TORO: A One-Shot Demonstration Framework for Learning Time-Optimal Robotic Manufacturing Tasks: Abstract

 \section{Abstract}

 This paper presents DFL-TORO, a novel \textbf{D}emonstration Framework for \textbf{L}earning \textbf{T}ime-Optimal \textbf{R}obotic tasks via \textbf{O}ne-shot kinesthetic demonstration.
 It aims at optimizing the process of Learning from Demonstration (LfD), applied in the manufacturing sector.
 As the effectiveness of LfD is challenged by the quality and efficiency of human demonstrations, our approach offers a streamlined method to intuitively capture task requirements from human teachers, by reducing the need for multiple demonstrations.
 Furthermore, we propose an optimization-based smoothing algorithm that ensures time-optimal and jerk-regulated demonstration trajectories, while also adhering to the robot's kinematic constraints.
 The result is a significant reduction in noise, thereby boosting the robot's operation efficiency.
-Evaluations using a Franka Emika Research 3 (FR3) robot for a reaching task further substantiate the efficacy of our framework, highlighting its potential to transform kinesthetic demonstrations in contemporary manufacturing environments.
+Evaluations using a Franka Emika Research 3 (FR3) robot for a variety of tasks further substantiate the efficacy of our framework, highlighting its potential to transform kinesthetic demonstrations in contemporary manufacturing environments.
+Moreover, we take our proposed framework into a real manufacturing setting operated by an ABB YuMi robot and showcase its positive impact on LfD outcomes by performing a case study via Dynamic Movement Primitives (DMPs).